 How is the common cold diagnosed?

 Most common colds are diagnosed based on reported symptoms.
 However, cold symptoms may be similar to certain bacterial infections, allergies, and other medical conditions.
-Always consult your child's doctor for a diagnosis.
+Always consult your child's primary care provider for a diagnosis.

 Treatment for the common cold

 It is important to remember that there is no cure for the common cold and that antibiotics will not help treat a common cold.
 Medications are used to help relieve the symptoms, but will not make the cold go away any faster.
 Therefore, treatment is based on helping the symptoms and supportive care.
-Specific treatment will be determined by your child's doctor based on:
+Specific treatment will be determined by your child's primary care provider based on:

 - Your child's age, overall health, and medical history